 Antonia Decker/Outreach and Engagement Coordinator

 During her undergraduate career, Antonia set up strong ties to organizations working to make change in the greater Seattle area.
 She spent two years working for an AmeriCorps early education program, preparing preschool children from an under-resourced community for academic success.
-In addition, given her Mexican background and Spanish fluency, Antonia became involved with two organizations committed to connecting Seattle’s Latino/a community with educational and employment opportunities.
-Given her passion for holistic health and wellness practices, Antonia also taught yoga classes to university students, faculty, staff and alumni during the final two years of her undergraduate studies.
+In addition, given her Mexican background and Spanish fluency, Antonia became involved with two organizations committed to connecting Seattle’s Latino/a community with educational and employment opportunities, Casa Latina and El Centro de la Raza.
+Given her passion for holistic health and wellness practices, Antonia also taught yoga classes to university students, faculty, staff and alumni during her free time.

 Antonia is excited to be back in her hometown of Salem, to continue forming connections and fostering positive change within her local community.
-As the Straub Environmental Center’s new Outreach and Engagement Coordinator, she will help coordinate the Latino Engagement Team, lead DEI trainings for our staff, board and advisors, and help our organization reach out to new and existing stakeholders in innovative ways.
+As the Straub Environmental Center’s Outreach and Engagement Coordinator, she coordinates the Naturaleza Ahora!
+Initiative, Latino Engagement Team, and leads DEI trainings for our staff, board and advisors.
+She also manages our communications and media and helps coordinate our outreach events.

 email: email@example.com /phone: 503-779-5227

 Katie Gavares is a senior earth and environmental science major at Willamette University.
 Her passion for environmental protection and education stems from a love of playing outdoors.
-Katie grew up backpacking, rock climbing and simply enjoying sunshine in Southern California.
+Katie grew up backpacking, rock climbing and simply enjoying the sunshine in Southern California.
 Throughout high school and college she has worked in different programs getting youth, mainly young women, into the outdoors.
-With first hand experience interacting with nature, Katie believes in nature’s power to instill confidence and skills that will carry through to all aspects of life.
+With her first-hand experience interacting with nature, Katie believes in nature’s power to instill confidence and skills that carry through to all aspects of our lives.

-Katie has enjoyed facilitating outdoor leadership trainings and outdoor trips for kids that grew up in metropolitan areas with limited access to nature.
-In college she continued to introduce new communities to the outdoors through her position as Leadership Coordinator at the Willamette Outdoor Program where she taught and managed outdoor trip leaders.
-Katie is very excited to combine her experience and excitement in the outdoors and passion for education at Straub Environmental Center.
+Katie has enjoyed facilitating outdoor leadership training and outdoor trips for kids that grew up in metropolitan areas with limited access to nature.
+In college she continued to introduce new communities to the outdoors through her position as Leadership Coordinator at the Willamette University Outdoor Program where she taught and managed outdoor trip leaders.
+Katie is excited to combine her experience and excitement for the outdoors and passion for education at the Straub Environmental Center.

 email: firstname.lastname@example.org /phone: 503-779-5227